-If you are new to the health benefits of magnesium oil, the simplest and fastest way to know just how good you can feel is to get a magnesium oil massage.
+If you are new to the beneficial effects of magnesium oil, the simplest and fastest way to know just how good you can feel is to get a magnesium oil massage.

 It doesn’t take a lot of magnesium oil for a massage, just about 1 fluid ounce (30 ml) for an adult or ½ fluid ounce (15 ml) for a child.